-I am currently in my second year as a full-time (3:2) visiting assistant professor in the Earth and Environment department at Franklin and Marshall College.
-Courses I taught in the 2011-2012 school year are listed and described below:
+I am currently a Visiting Scholar in the Earth and Environment department at Franklin and Marshall College.
+Courses I taught in the 2011-2012 and 2012-2013 school years at Franklin and Marshall are listed and described below:

 GEO 110 – “Dynamic Earth”

 This class focuses on the fundamental principles of geology, including plate tectonics, rock and mineral identifications, structure, sedimentology and sediment transport, hydrology, marine oceanography, meteorology, global climate cycles, and natural resources.
 Labs meet every week and students are required to turn in a complete lab report with written summary and fundamental quantitative analysis.